View NASA’s Top 100 Images for 2022 – Part 4

 Crushed river rocks are seen on the crawlerway leading to Launch Pad 39B after Crawler Transporter-2 (CT-2) rolled NASA's Space Launch System (SLS) rocket with the Orion spacecraft aboard atop the mobile launcher out to the pad, Friday, Nov.
 4, 2022, at NASA's Kennedy Space Center in Florida.
 NASA's Artemis I mission is the first integrated test of the agency's deep space exploration systems: the Orion spacecraft, SLS rocket, and supporting ground systems.
 Launch of the uncrewed flight test is targeted for Nov.
 14 at 12:07 a.m.
 EST. Photo Credit: (NASA/Joel Kowsky)

 NASA Administrator Bill Nelson meets with USAID Administrator Samantha Power and staff prior to signing a NASA-USAID Memorandum of Understanding (MoU) Friday, Nov.
 4, 2022, at the Mary W. Jackson NASA Headquarters building in Washington.
-The MoU will enhance and expand the Agencies' longstanding partnership that promotes and solutions to address international development challenges in areas such as global health, climate change, food security, disaster mitigation and response, biodiversity conservation, and environmental management for sustainable development.
+The MoU will enhance and expand the Agencies' longstanding partnership that promotes and technology solutions to address international development challenges in areas such as global health, climate change, food security, disaster mitigation and response, biodiversity conservation, and environmental management for sustainable development.
 Photo Credit: (NASA/Keegan Barber)

 More pictures on Page 5 (click here).